Semrush helps you:

 Ranking #1 for a high-volume keyword that tire-kickers search for?
 Less awesome.

-Fortunately, this is super-easy to do using the Google Keyword Planner.
+Fortunately, this is super easy to do using Semrush.

 Finally, it’s time to see how hard it’ll be to crack Google’s first page.